Tuesday, December 16, 2008

 - organize a charitable event

-- take painting lesson
+- take painting lessons

 There were quite a few items I’m currently pursuing.